Stevenson Surname Meaning, History & Origin

 the first water was piped to Mud Bay.
 He

 donated the land for the first school at Ocean Park.

 He had the first mail contract, carrying the

-Johnson, Dave McKee and John Oliver (later to become Premier of British Columbia) started the first Mutual Fire Insurance Company of B.C. to give the
+Johnson, Dave McKee and John Oliver (later to become Premier of British Columbia) started the first Mutual Fire Insurance Company of B.C. to give the farmers of Surrey protection.”

 - Robert Stevenson was a Scottish civil engineer and a famed builder of lighthouses in the early 1800’s.